Running the Databricks collector

 --jdbc-property= <driverProperties>

 JDBC driver properties to pass through to driver connection, as name=value.
-Separate the name=value pairs with a semicolon (;).
-For example, property1=value1;property2=value2
+Use the parameter multiple times for multiple properties.
+For example, . --jdbc-property property1=value1 --jdbc-property property2=value2

 No